pkomissarov-gd/histogramer/README.md

 with `~/.logs` folder's files attached.

 # Testing #
-For run all tests, please, use `pytest ./tests` from project root.
+For run all tests, please, use `pytest ./tests` from project root folder.
 Pytest options are specified in `~/tests/pytest.ini` file.

 # Usage #
 Run a `python -m histogramer --help` script.

 # Virtual environment #
-For main usage `~/histogramer/requirements_main.txt` should be installed.
+For main usage `~/requirements_main.txt` should be installed.
-For testing: `~/histogramer/requirements_tests.txt`.
+For testing: `~/requirements_tests.txt`.